Symmetric Equilibria in Stochastic Timing Games: Outcome probabilities

-\item If any \(\alpha^\vartheta_\cdot=1\), then no limit argument is needed.
-Otherwise both \(\alpha^\vartheta_\cdot\) are right-continuous and the corresponding limit of \(\mu_M\) exists. \(\mu_L\), however, has no continuous extension at the origin, whence we use the symmetric combination of \(\liminf\) and \(\limsup\), ensuring consistency whenever the limit does exist.
-If the limit in a potential equilibrium does not exist, both players will be indifferent about the roles; see Lemma A.5 in \cite{RiedelSteg14}. \end{enumerate} \end{remark} }
+\item If $\alpha_i^\vartheta(\hat\tau^\vartheta)=1$, then player $i$ stops for sure and no limit argument is needed.
+Otherwise, both $\alpha_1^\vartheta(\cdot)$, $\alpha_2^\vartheta(\cdot)$ are right-continuous and the corresponding limit of $\mu_M$ exists. $\mu_L$, however, has no continuous extension at the origin, whence we use the symmetric combination of $\liminf$ and $\limsup$, ensuring consistency whenever the limit does exist.
+If the limit in a potential equilibrium does not exist, then both players will be indifferent about the roles; see Lemma A.5 in \cite{RiedelSteg17}. \end{enumerate} \end{remark} }